DS4PS/data-driven-management-textbook/_posts/2019-01-18-ch02-information-blindness.md

 ### Discussion Questions

+1. How are you blinded by data in your current organization?
+Do you feel overwhelmed by any data that you receive?
+What do you do when you receive this data?

+2. Do you feel like you or your organization collect any data that is not used for anything?
+What is the data point?
+Do you know why it started being collected?

+3. Do you feel that your current data procedures in your organization take away time from your work?
+Do you find data to be informative or not in your current practice?
+Why?

+4. Disaster affected communities are increasingly becoming “digital communities” that turn to social media to communicate during disasters and to self-organize in response to crises.
+Do you have your own examples of “digital communities” related to your organization and how does your organization work with them?

 ## References

 * Duhigg, C. (2016). *Smarter faster better: The secrets of being productive.
 Random House.* **CH8 pp 238-247, 252-267**